stephenohair/spring-boot-graphql-example/README.md

 * **GraphQLSpringBootApp.java** - entry point of the GraphQL service, also defines where the entity model is located
 * **Person.java** - entity model
 * **PersonRepository.java** - defines the CRUD operations against the Person table in the H2 embedded database
 * **PersonQuery.java** - defines how the 'allPeople' query returns data back by using the PersonRepository
+* **PersonMutator.java** - defines how the 'createPerson' mutator persist a new Person and returns data back that Person to confirm success
+* **CreatePersonInput.java** - this class defines the client **Input** related to the 'createPerson' query request.
+This is distinct from the object **Type** Person.

 The following 3 files are used for configuration, schema definition and dummy data population: